-

 - What new tools are emerging to help lenders and insurers offer upfront capital and tailored coverage amid climate volatility?
 How are AI and machine learning changing the game to leverage vast amounts of data and improve accuracy and stress-test scenario planning?

-- What collaborations are needed between policymakers, scientist and financial institutions to implement preventive measures and comprehensive frameworks?
+- What collaborations are needed between policymakers, scientists and financial institutions to build more resilient agricultural system?

 -